jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 $$

 do the job.
 In fact, an exhasutive check shows that we can even take $L = 24$ and $m = 720575941$.

+# Concluding remarks

+I applied a minor variation of the algorithm explained into my [Dragonbox implementation](https://github.com/jk-jeon/dragonbox/blob/master/source/dragonbox_to_chars.cpp) to speed up digit generation, and the result was quite satisfactory.
+I think probably the complete branching for all possible lengths of the input is not a brilliant idea for generic applications, but the idea of coming up with $y$ that enables generating each pair of $2$ digits by only performing a multiplication followed by a shift is very clever.
+I expect that this same trick might be applicable to other problems as well, fixed-precision floating-point formatting for example.